Andrew1013-development/spam_machine/README.md

 - The source code for a spamming script, using pyautogui, written in Python 3.10.0rc2
 - Current versions statistics :
   - Stable version : Version 2.5
-  - Released version : Version 3.0 beta 7
+  - Released version : Version 3.0 beta 6
   - Near Deprecation version : Version 2.0
-  - Deprecated version : Version 1.0, Version 3.0 beta 7
+  - Deprecated version : Version 1.0

 ## some notices :
 - The author (Andrew1013) is busy with his endterm tests and school things so the release of Version 3.0 beta 7.1 will be delayed.